cyberdevnet/meraki-explorer/README.md

 ## Endpoint Response <a name = "response"></a>

-The endopoint responses are available in table format or in JSON
+The endopoint responses are available in table format or in JSON and are exportable in csv, xls, txt, json, and xml format.

 ![](gif/get_network_response.gif)